-Summary of how to make a complaint against a member of ATAINZ
+How to make a complaint against a Member of ATAINZ

-Complaints must be accompanied by a fee of $100.
+All complaints must be accompanied by a $100 fee.

-IMPORTANT - The complaints process does not investigate issues relating to fees.
-Fees charged by ATAINZ members are a commercial matter between the member and their clients and are outside of ATAINZ’s jurisdiction.
+The complaints process does not investigate issues relating to fees.
+Fees charged by ATAINZ Members are a commercial matter between the member and their clients and are outside of ATAINZ’s jurisdiction.

 Where a dispute regarding fees arises you should talk to the member about your concerns with the view to reaching a settlement.
-If this fails, consider contacting an organisation which mediates commercial disputes.
-There is usually a cost in using mediation services.
+If this fails, consider contacting an organisation which medicates commercial disputes.
+There is usually a cost in using a mediation service.

 Be aware that if you choose not to pay the member they may raise a claim against you in a court of law which you will need to defend.